 This is not a “yes or no” test like the results of a pregnancy test that show whether a woman is pregnant – or not.
-There are cases where patients with low specific IgE do have a food allergy based on their history or further testing.
+There are cases where patients with low specific IgE do have a food allergy based on their history or further assessment.

-“There are a number of proteins within things like peanuts and tree nuts that cross-react with pollens,” Dr. Hugh Sampson, director of the Jaffe Food Allergy Institute at Mount Sinai in New York, noted at the AAAAI annual allergists’ meeting.
+“There are a number of proteins within things like peanuts and tree nuts that cross-react with pollens,” Dr. Hugh Sampson, director of the Jaffe Food Allergy Institute at Mount Sinai in New York, noted at the 2017 AAAAI allergists’ meeting.
 This cross-reaction can throw off the results of the usual blood tests, making it appear as if a patient is highly reactive to peanuts or tree nuts, depending on the pollen season.

 For a patient suspected to have a peanut allergy, component testing would look at the IgE antibody levels for different peanut proteins.
 If the patient has high levels for the Ara h 2, studies show that this is a good indicator that the person is peanut-allergic.
 However, if that person has high levels of Ara h 8 or 9, then the symptoms are likely to be linked to a cross-reaction with pollen, a less severe condition known as oral allergy syndrome.

 “Component testing has come more into its own and it’s likely to become more useful, however, it’s still not 100 percent predictive,” says Plaut.
 “If you have IgE to Ara h 2, at this point you still need a clinical history and a physical to confirm the diagnosis.”

 Atopy Patch Test